Astronomical Photography by Rusty Fletcher

 The heavens declare the glory of God ...
 Psalm 19 verse 1.

-Most of the recent photos were done in my backyard in Kyle, Texas under Bortle 5.9 skies.
+Most of these photos were done in Kyle, Texas under Bortle 5.9 skies.

 Select any photo to see a larger view and details about the object.